mrosenblum/AdaptiveDesignOptimizerSparseLP/README.md

 GLPK can be downloaded free here: https://www.gnu.org/software/glpk/

-Note: GLPK needs to be installed after it is downloaded, using instructions at the link above.
+Notes: GLPK needs to be installed after it is downloaded, using instructions at the link above.
+Also, our software calls Cplex through a matlab interface, so having Matlab is also required if one plans to use the Cplex linear program solver; the other linear program solvers (in GLPK, Gurobi, Matlab) do not have this constraint, i.e., each solver can be used without requiring any of the other software.

 ## Examples and Replication of Key Results from Manuscript

 The computations for the key results from the paper (Examples 3.1 and 3.2 as described in Section 5.2) can be reproduced by the code in the following 2 files in the R project's inst/examples directory: replicate.results.example.3.1.R and replicate.results.example.3.2.R.
 We used Cplex to solve these problems, as noted in the paper.

-Below is a simplified example that can be run in 4 minutes using a 4 core, 2.8 GHz processor on a Macbook laptop using the GLPK solver, which involves solving a modified version of the problem from Example 3.2 as described in Section 5.2 of the manuscript; the main modifications are that weuse a coarsened partition of the decision region and rejection regions in order to speed up the computation for illustration purposes.
+Below is a simplified example that can be run in 4 minutes using a 4 core, 2.8 GHz processor on a Macbook laptop using the GLPK solver, which involves solving a modified version of the problem from Example 3.2 as described in Section 5.2 of the manuscript; the main modifications are that we use a coarsened partition of the decision region and rejection regions in order to speed up the computation for illustration purposes.

 To obtain definitions of each input and output argument in our main function optimize_design, type help(optimize_design) after installing the R package.